Jets WR Mims out vs. Seahawks while tending to family matter

 “Obviously, he’s been trending in the right direction and he’s been a big reason why we’ve had some better games since he’s been playing,” Gase said.
 “Protocols are what they are, and he had to handle family business — which we support because we felt that was the right thing for him to do.”

 The winless Jets have Jamison Crowder, Breshad Perriman, Braxton Berrios, Jeff Smith and Vyncint Smith on the active roster at the receiver position.
+But there are suddenly some injury concerns — something that plagued the group early this season.

-Perriman was expected to be limited at practice Thursday with a shoulder injury.
-Gase said offensive lineman Pat Elflein (shoulder/ankle) would also be limited.
+Perriman was limited at practice Thursday with a shoulder injury, and Crowder showed up on the injury report with a calf issue that also left him limited.
+It occurred during practice, so how the calf responds Friday will be key to determining his availability for Sunday.

-In other injuries, linebacker Jordan Jenkins (shoulder), right guard Greg Van Roten (toe) and safeties Ashtyn Davis (foot) and Bennett Jackson (hamstring) were all expected to miss practice for the second straight day.
-Running back Frank Gore remains in the concussion protocol, but was also getting his normal rest day.
+In other injuries, linebacker Jordan Jenkins (shoulder), right guard Greg Van Roten (toe) and safeties Ashtyn Davis (foot) and Bennett Jackson (hamstring) all missed practice for the second straight day.
+Running back Frank Gore remains in the concussion protocol, but got his normal rest day.

+Offensive lineman Pat Elflein (shoulder/ankle) was limited.
+Right tackle George Fant (knee), safety Marcus Maye (rib) and center Connor McGovern (back/hamstring) were all full participants after being limited Wednesday.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL